ourcommonfuture/dev-howto/README.md

 **Important**: your github folder containing the `Vagrantfile`, will be accessible into your virtual box into the `/vagrant/` forlder.

 ## Tools

+Those tools are more recommended than really required.

 - [Sublime Text](http://www.sublimetext.com/3): An amazing text editor with extensive capabilities, especially thanks to the [package manager](https://sublime.wbond.net/installation).
 - [iTerm](http://iterm2.com/): A waty better terminal for your mac.